-The Toolbox is available to download in full or by sections.
+The Toolbox is available to download by sections.
 The documents contain links that can be accessed by viewing the Toolbox online.

-MDPA report format suggests three alternative formats for structuring a MDPA report.
+Three alternative formats for structuring a MDPA report:

-MDPA in Sida’s strategy management provides guidance on how the conclusions from the MDPA should be integrated into the various operational decisions related to design and implementation of the strategy.
+Guidance in how the conclusions from the MDPA should be integrated into the various operational decisions related to design and implementation of the strategy:

-MDPA in the contribution management provides guidance on how the multi-dimensional approach to poverty provide a framework to assess 1) how development outcomes for Sida’s target groups – women, men, girls and boys living in poverty – are affected by the contribution, in what dimensions these groups experience poverty and which underlying causes of poverty the contribution addresses and 2) how it can be further strengthened.
+- How development outcomes for Sida’s target groups – women, men, girls and boys living in poverty – are affected by the contribution, in what dimensions these groups experience poverty and which underlying causes of poverty the contribution addresses

-Portfolio mapping provides guidance on how to map the portfolio in relation to the findings in an MDPA analysis.
+Guidance in how to map the portfolio in relation to the findings in an MDPA analysis:

 Multidiensional Poverty Analysis framework has been used by Sida's country teams to analyse the development dynamics in our partner countries.
 The framework can be adopted to different contexts based on available information and consultations with partners.
 Below you find examples of how MDPA has been applied.